microsoft/DeepSpeed/docs/_tutorials/automatic-tensor-parallelism.md

 output = pipe('Input String')
 ```

-With automatic tensor parallelism, we do not need to provide the injection policy and can use replace method set to empty string "" instead.
-The injection policy will be determined at runtime.
+With automatic tensor parallelism, we do not need to provide the injection policy for supported models.
+The injection policy will be determined at runtime and applied automatically.

 ## Example Script